TyBuckPhD/compile_wrf_arm/README.md

     Downloads, extracts, and integrates WRF geographic data, and updates configuration files (like namelist.wps) automatically.
 - **Centralized Logging:**
     All scripts append to a shared compile.log file, so you have a complete record of the build process.
+- **Registry Patching:**
+    Additional variables can be added to/removed from the Registry file prior to compilation to allow for additional WRF output flexibility.

 ## Usage